Azure-Samples/ms-identity-javascript-angular-spa-aspnet-webapi-multitenant/README.md

 Please refer to each chapter's subfolder for prerequisities.

-> [!Note] We highly recommend getting familiar with regular samples first, in particular with [this](https://github.com/Azure-Samples/active-directory-javascript-graphapi-v2) and [this](https://github.com/Azure-Samples/ms-identity-javascript-angular-spa-aspnetcore-webapi), in order to fully grasp the naunces of the multi-tenant case.
+> [!Note] We highly recommend getting familiar with *regular* samples first, in particular with [this](https://github.com/Azure-Samples/active-directory-javascript-graphapi-v2) and [this](https://github.com/Azure-Samples/ms-identity-javascript-angular-spa-aspnetcore-webapi), in order to fully grasp the naunces of the **multi-tenant** case.

 ## Setup

-Using a command line interface such as VS Code integrated terminal, clone or download this repository
+Using a command line interface such as VS Code integrated terminal, clone or download this repository:

 ```console
 git clone https://github.com/Azure-Samples/ms-identity-javascript-angular-spa-aspnetcore-webapi.git